 ]]>

 Each New Year, Nick Roark, a blogger I follow, publishes a list of the best books he read the previous year.
-This list comprises 36 books, with snippets of what he gleaned from each.
-The list is divided into three sections of 12 books each – the best 12, the next 12, and finally, his future 12.
+This list comprises 24 books, with snippets of what he gleaned from each, and an additional section of 12 books he plans to read in the future.
 Reading his recommendations and insights on books is always exciting and insightful.

 Roark’s list is as deep as it is broad.
 The bulk of the books are theological, but he also includes others like biographies and fictional reads.
 What fascinates me the most is the sheer number of books he can cover in a year.
 I have always wondered how he does it.
 How does he get time to read all those books?
 Challenged by Roark, at the beginning of this year, I set myself a challenge to dedicate every free time I get to reading to see how many books I can get through by the end of the year.
 Here is what I found out: in three months, I have read ten books – more than I read last year!
 These are the books I’ve read so far.
 (As you may have guessed, the title of this article was suggested by one of the books I read).